maxwell-conte/maxwell-conte.github.io/experience.md

 **Undergraduate Research Assistant**, *Marder* *Group*, School of Chemistry and Biochemistry, Georgia Institute of Technology
-- January 2019 to Present
+- January 2019 to present

 **Undergraduate Research Assistant**, *Nee Group*, Department of Chemistry, Western Kentucky University
   - August 2017 — May 2018